 Whenever you set up a budget, include line items for every expense and savings goal, including paying off debt and adding to retirement funds.
 Even if your contributions each month are minimal, you’re establishing good habits

 Review recent bills, plus bank and credit card statements to establish a baseline.
 Then adjust based on spending and saving goals.
-Think about how you’re really spending your time says Stanley Poorman, a financial professional with Principal®, and you may come up with extra funds.
-If you’re paying for several streaming services but only use one or two regularly, you may consider canceling the others.
+Think about how you’re really spending your time, recommends Stanley Poorman, a financial professional with Principal®, and you may come up with extra funds.
+For example, if you’re paying for several streaming services but only use one or two regularly, you may consider canceling the others.

 2. Avoid unexpected debt by saving in an emergency fund.